 There’s so much out there.
 And it frankly can be difficult to wade through all the resources available to make your job easier.

-Here our best crack at a short list of fact-checking resources that can help you put together nearly any story.
+Here’s our best crack at a shortlist of fact-checking resources that can help you put together nearly any story.

 - Because every journalist needs a box of tools.
 Society of Professional Journalists offers the Journalist’s Toolbox.
 What you can find there: History/fact-checking, copy editing resources, and fact-checking resources.

 - Sometimes you need data from YouTube.
 This YouTube Dataviewer tool is provided by Amnesty International.
-Drop in a URL from YouTube and this tool pulls a variety of information, from upload time and date to social handles (think Instagram and Twitter), websites, and names of folks involved in the production of videos.
+Drop in a URL from YouTube and this tool pulls a variety of information.
+Get upload time and date, social handles (think Instagram and Twitter), websites, and names of folks involved in the production of videos.

 - Everyone loves a good survey.
 Veracio is a user-friendly survey tool that “automatically weights your survey responses using local census data to ensure they are representative of the population you are surveying, meaning inaccuracies are minimized.”
 According to the site, with weighting, you can collect more accurate data to support news stories, measure the impact of social projects, or make evidence-based policy decisions.